-- For Slackware 14.0, handling of requirements from a slackbuild’s .info file, or for Slackware 13.37, parsing requirement lists from a slackbuild’s README, and asking the user if s/he wishes to install them.
+- For Slackware 14.0 or 14.1, handling of requirements from a slackbuild’s .info file, or for Slackware 13.37, parsing requirement lists from a slackbuild’s README, and asking the user if s/he wishes to install them.
 Note this is not at all automatic; user input and intelligence is required.

 - The ability to compile 32-bit only slackbuilds on multilib x86_64 systems.